microbiome/course_2022_FindingPheno/08-supML.md

 butyrate_df <- butyrate_df[,which(colnames(butyrate_df) %in% c("Butyrate", colnames(x)))]
 ```

-The caret package is used to divide the data once to 80% train and 20% test (validation)
+A function in the [caret package](https://topepo.github.io/caret/) is used to divide the data once to 80% train and 20% test (validation)
 sets.
 This is to prevent data leakage and overestimation of model performance.
 The
 20% test set is only used to conduct the final validation of the models.
 The number of
 samples in this case is low (n = 40), but as we can see later on, even 8 samples is
 sufficient for estimation of the performance.
 Note that the data is stratified to include
 a representative distribution of butyrate concentrations on both sides of the split.
-There is some randomness inherent in the splitting, so a seed needs to be used.
+There is some randomness inherent in the splitting, so set.seed() needs to be used.

 ```r